KaySteinhoff/CR/README.md

 And that's it!
 Have fun with my barely functioning render lib!

-__*WARNING*__ <br>
-Clipping isn't fully implemented yet, due to some weird bug.
-The bug location is marked but I have no idea what is going wrong at this point in time.

 # Compile instructions(for gcc)

 For Linux(in this folder setup):